 What To Do At An Accident Scene

-No one ever thinks they will be involved in an accident or come across an accident scene.
+No one ever thinks they will be in an accident or come across an accident scene.

 We rarely ever think of it when we leave our houses and hop into our cars.
-Even when we read reports in the news or see unsightly wrecks on the road, we never quite picture ourselves in an accident scene.
+We regularly read reports in the news or see unsightly wrecks on the road.
+But we don’t picture ourselves in an accident scene.

 Though we never pray for such as misfortune, even on our worst enemies, it is wise to prepare for such eventualities.